A Data Analysis of the 744 'At-Risk' Municipalities — The Structure That Tokyo Siphons

 Black-hole cities absorb young people while suppressing birth rates, acting as a national accelerator of demographic decline.

 The "black-hole municipality" concept defined by the Population Strategy Council captures the structural problem precisely.
 These are municipalities that attract large numbers of young women in-migrants but, because birth rates within their borders are low, contribute to national-level population decline.
-21 of the 25 black-hole municipalities are concentrated in the Kanto region, including many Tokyo special wards.
+21 of the 25 sit in Kanto, and 17 of those are in Tokyo.

 The black-hole problem is a double structure.
 First, it accelerates the hollowing-out of source regions by drawing in young people.
 Second, by maintaining conditions in which those in-migrants do not or cannot give birth, it sustains low fertility at the destination too.
 Tokyo concentration involves a dual problem: raising the probability of disappearance for rural areas while Tokyo itself records a birth rate of 0.99 in 2022.